luhipi/sarvey/docs/processing.rst

 Step 2: Unwrapping
 ^^^^^^^^^^^^^^^^^^

-Two unwrapping options (**processing:temporal_unwrapping**, also applies to step 4) are implemented and should be chosen based on the characteristics of the displacement (spatial extend, magnitude, temporal behaviour).
+Two unwrapping options (**processing:apply_temporal_unwrapping**, also applies to step 4) are implemented and should be chosen based on the characteristics of the displacement (spatial extend, magnitude, temporal behaviour).

 - Output of this step
     - p1_ifg_unw.h5